AguaClara/UASB/UASB_Manual_Spring2018.md

 ## Introduction

 The contamination of ground and surface water sources by wastewater has adverse environmental and health affects.
 First, the biological degradation of wastewater by aerobic microbes lowers the dissolved oxygen content in natural waterways, preventing aquatic life from thriving and potentially creating dead zones.
 Additionally, it increases waterborne fecal matter content and increases the risk of exposure to pathogens ([Chong et. al, 2012](https://www.sciencedirect.com/science/article/pii/S0043135412002400?via%3Dihub)).
-The latter is of particular concern to individuals in the global south, as communities downstream of wastewater outfalls often have inadequate drinking water treatment.
+The latter is of particular concern to rural communities without drinking water treatment, who may live downstream of wastewater outfalls.

 <div class="alert alert-block alert-danger">
 Avoid "global south", the global health fellows said that it is ambigious and outdated.
 Consider "rural communities without drinking water treatment"
 </div>

 Wastewater can also be an opportunity for energy recovery.
-According to recent estimates, the energy potential of wastewater and biosolids is more than ten times the energy needed for treatment ([Ghoneim et. al,  2016](http://ieeexplore.ieee.org/document/7577509/?reload=true)).
+According to recent estimates, the energy potential of wastewater and biosolids is more than ten times the energy needed for treatment.
 Most wastewater treatment facilities in the US do not optimize the recovery of energy and resources from biosolids ([Ghoneim et. al,  2016](http://ieeexplore.ieee.org/document/7577509/?reload=true)).
 While it is important to develop wastewater treatment technology to optimize current wastewater treatment for all individuals, the focus of this research was on small communities in the global south.
 Such communities do not have widespread wastewater infrastructure, and therefore much of the wastewater is left untreated.

 <div class="alert alert-block alert-danger">
 What specific process in the breakdown of wastewater is a good opportunity for energy recovery?